Sarah Platt: Internet grooming

 In May 2001, it was revealed that Coronation Street would feature a storyline in which the issue of paedophiles "grooming" kids over the internet would be played out with Sarah.
 In the storyline, Sarah turns to the internet in her bedroom as a way of meeting people.
 While visiting chatrooms, she is befriended by a 16-year-old boy who shares her interests and sends her a photo of himself.
 It turns out, however, that it is a man posing as a 16-year-old and when he persuades Sarah to meet him face-to-face, she finds herself in a very dangerous situation.
 A spokeswoman for Granada confirmed that the writers would be talking to the Home Office regarding the story.
-"We have been in touch with the Home Office," But it is very difficult at the moment with the election on and the government in purdah.
+"We have been in touch with the Home Office," she said.
+"But it is very difficult at the moment with the election on and the government in purdah.
 We hope to work with it afterwards though."
-As for the reason behind the plot, the spokeswoman said they hoped to highlight the issue of internet crime, given recent publicity by the Tonight with Trevor MacDonald show and TV presenter Carol Vorderman.
+The spokeswoman said they hoped to highlight the issue of internet crime, given recent publicity by the Tonight with Trevor MacDonald show and TV presenter Carol Vorderman.
 The show should also prove a far more effective measure in tackling concern over internet chatrooms than either the melodramatic outpourings of celebrities or the authoritarian and legislative approach of the government.
 "Sarah is hugely popular and a great role model for teenagers," the spokeswoman said.
 "No matter how many politicians talk about the problem, they will never beat a peer in getting the message across.
 Plus, we know that many parents and kids watch the show side by side.
 Hopefully, we will spark some debate and then we would have done a good public service."
 It's hard to argue with that logic.
 However, while the show should do more to make kids aware of the potential dangers of chatrooms, we remain concerned that it could also be used to kick up a storm that will see unnecessary and draconian legislation pushed through on a wave of public worry.